jaypaulb/CanvusWebUI/README.md

 # Optional tweaks
 PORT=3000              # Change this if 3000 is taken
 WEBUI_PWD=admin123     # Password for admin stuff

+# Security settings
+ALLOW_SELF_SIGNED_CERTS=false  # Only set to 'true' in development/testing environments
 ```

+#### SSL Certificate Settings

+The application uses secure HTTPS connections to communicate with your Canvus server.
+There are two modes of operation:

+1. **Production Mode** (Default, Recommended)
+   - `ALLOW_SELF_SIGNED_CERTS=false`
+   - Only accepts valid SSL certificates signed by trusted Certificate Authorities
+   - Provides maximum security for production environments
+   - Required for compliance with security standards

+2. **Development/Testing Mode**
+   - `ALLOW_SELF_SIGNED_CERTS=true`
+   - Accepts self-signed certificates
+   - ⚠️ **Security Warning**: This mode is less secure and should ONLY be used in:
+     - Development environments
+     - Testing environments
+     - Internal networks where you control the certificate infrastructure
+   - Risks of using self-signed certificates:
+     - Vulnerable to man-in-the-middle attacks
+     - No third-party verification of server identity
+     - May expose sensitive data if network is compromised

+🔒 **Best Practices**:
+- Always use properly signed certificates in production
+- Never enable self-signed certificates on public-facing servers
+- If you must use self-signed certificates, restrict access to trusted networks only

 ### Running as a Service (Optional)